SSWConsulting/SSW.Rules.Content/rules/github-scrum-workflow/rule.md

 #### 1. Create issues as Product Backlog Items

 To create a new backlog item, it is best practice to configure GitHub issue templates for your repository.
+See [xxx](xxx)

 A guide for issue template configuration can be found at [Configuring issue templates for your repository](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository)